Null Lens™

 Null Lens

-Customer systems can verify the signature, persist the artifact, compare declared scope, and use it as a stable comparison point for downstream policy, routing, review, and audit logic.
+Customer systems can verify the signature, store the record, compare what happened against the stated scope, and use it as a stable reference point for policy, routing, review, and audit logic.

 Downstream System

-Retrieval, tools, agents, workflow engines, or internal controls execute only after the pre-execution record exists.
+Retrieval, tools, agents, workflow engines, or internal controls can use the record as a reference point before downstream work continues.

 What Lens does